Online Group Records Things That Are Out Of This World, And Here Are 51 Of The Most Interesting Ones

 How precise!

-An awesome sundial displays time digitally
+An awesome sundial displays time digitally.

-A stained glass greenhouse
+A stained glass greenhouse.

-This is the world's rarest color phase of yak: the snow white yak.
+This is the world's rarest color phase of yak: the snow-white yak.

-A bonsai tree planted in 1625
+A bonsai tree planted in 1625.

-It lived through the Hiroshima bombing in Japan.
+It survived the Hiroshima bombing in Japan.

 You can form a shield out of British coins.

-Flathead Lake's clear waters
+Flathead Lake's clear waters.

-A melanistic alligator on the left and an albino on the right
+A melanistic alligator on the left and an albino on the right.

 This Australian dawn feels like it jumped out of a horror movie.